College of Education > Academics > Leadership, Language & Curriculum > Undergraduate > English as a Second Language/Bilingual Education Minor

 This option is only available to undergraduates in the College of Education pursuing ISBE Licensure.

 The minor with endorsement requires the above 8 courses PLUS 100 fieldwork hours (including registration in BBE 96) and a passing score on the Target Language Proficiency Test.

 ISBE Licensure Division endorses in any target language for which tests are available through ILTS.
+The Global Seal of Biliteracy or IL State Seal of Biliteracy can be used in place of the language proficiency test.
 If a language test through ILTS does not exist for bilingual endorsement, candidates may substitute the Foreign Language Content-Area test.

 Content displayed from this DePaul University catalog page.